-- A. Students may be assigned to or granted placement in an alternative educational setting, such as Homewood Center or Evening School, by designated central office staff. - B. Every effort will be made to enlist parent support when assigning students to alternative educational settings.
-However, the Superintendent/Designee retains the right to assign students to alternative settings when the students and/or parents do not agree to such placements. - C. The length of placement in an alternative educational setting will be determined by designated central office staff. - D. The sending school maintains responsibility for students until the student arrives at the assigned settings or until required actions (e.g., completion of assessments) are completed by the sending school. - E. Failure of students to complete requirements of the alternative educational setting in a satisfactory manner may result in additional disciplinary actions.
+- A. Students may be assigned to or granted placement in an alternative educational setting, such as Homewood Center or Evening School, by designated Central Office staff. - B. Every effort will be made to enlist parent support when assigning students to alternative educational settings.
+However, the Superintendent/Designee retains the right to assign students to alternative settings when the students and/or parents do not agree to such placements. - C. The length of placement in an alternative educational setting will be determined by designated Central Office staff. - D. Designated Central Office staff will track and monitor demographic data and length of placement data for students in alternative educational settings. - E. The sending school maintains responsibility for students until the student arrives at the assigned settings or until required actions (e.g., completion of assessments) are completed by the sending school. - F. Failure of students to complete requirements of the alternative educational setting in a satisfactory manner may result in additional disciplinary actions.

 VII.
-Suspensions of More Than Ten (10) Days and Expulsions
+Suspensions of More Than Ten (10) School Days and Expulsions